Dutch eye last four after great Mexican escape

 "Orange Miracle" ran the headline in the online edition of leading Dutch newspaper De Telegraaf.
 "The Dutch team stood on the brink of the abyss."

-Several papers analysed the controversial Dutch penalty that gave them their winner after Arjen Robben went down in the box under a challenge from Mexican captain Rafael Marquez.
+Several papers analyzed the controversial Dutch penalty that gave them their winner after Arjen Robben went down in the box under a challenge from Mexican captain Rafael Marquez.

 Marquez clearly stepped on Robben's toe as the Dutchman tried to wriggle past him but, not for the first time in the match or his career, Robben made the most of the incident by going down in dramatic style.

-Robben later insisted it was a penalty although admitted to diving earlier in the match, describing his own behaviour on that occasion as "stupid".
+Robben later insisted it was a penalty although admitted to diving earlier in the match, describing his own behavior on that occasion as "stupid".

 The Dutch now face Costa Rica on Saturday in Salvador, scene of their 5-1 demolition of defending champions Spain in their opening match of the tournament.

-And although they will be wary of the Central Americans, they will be overwhelming favourites to beat them.
+And although they will be wary of the Central Americans, they will be overwhelming favorites to beat them.

 Costa Rica, one of the biggest surprises of the tournament so far, had defender Oscar Duarte sent off and he will be suspended for the quarter-final.
 They will also probably be without fellow defender Roy Miller, who has a hamstring injury.